-The hospice benefit includes two 90-day benefit periods followed by an unlimited number of 60-day benefit periods.
+- The hospice benefit includes two 90-day benefit periods followed by an unlimited number of 60-day benefit periods.
 Hospice patients receive care as long as the doctor and the hospice medical director certify that the patient is terminally ill.

-Hospice care services are covered wherever you call home, but Medicare does not pay anything toward room and board expenses.
+- Medicare does not pay anything toward room and board expenses.
 The exception is short-term inpatient or respite care.